 I made it and was rewarded the views, it was a clear day and you could see at least ten miles out.
 This is the closest that I’ve gotten to a detailed aerial view of the city.
 And if anyone wants to sponsor that helicopter ride, please email ASAP!

 Do you have a park like this in your area?
+Have you visited Governors Island before?
 Please let me know what is special about it and how it made you feel in the comments below.
 I can’t wait to read them!

 Until our next rendezvous…